anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 Compilation Instructions:

-Implemented and Working Properly:
+Features Implemented and Working Properly:
 1. Game Icon added
-2. "New Game" Image for button added
-3. Window size is now fixed (does not extend to full screen)
+2. Window size is now fixed (does not extend to full screen).
-4. Incorporating a "How To Play" button - switches scene to a guide on how to play the game, and then a back button switches the scene back to game scene.
-5. After game is won, label "You win :)" is shown.
-Add a back button and an exit button to end program
+3. Exit button added.
+4. Incorporated an "About" button - has how to play instructions.
 6. Load button is functioning - allows saved game progress to be resumed.
+7. Separate start screen with game menu implemented.

+DO THESE COUNT AS FEATURES:
 7. Speed of the ball doubled
 8. Better ball-block collision detection (previous code allowed ball to move behind blocks)

-9.
-Implemented but Not Working Properly:
+Features Implemented but Not Working Properly:

 Features Not Implemented(Yet):
 1. New bonus power - laser shooting to bricks to break them
 2. New bonus power - paddle elongates (change paddle image + increase size of paddle)
 3. Blocks changing color when they are hit by ball, disappears after third hit?
+4. After game is won, label "You win :)" is shown.
+Add a back button and an exit button to end program
+5. pause button?

 New Java Classes: